Ten must-visit museums

 We love a good museum and we've got plenty to choose from.

-A recent addition to this cool Museum is the recreated Morrison Brothers Store.
+A recent addition to this country Museum is the recreated Morrison Brothers Store.
 The store operated in Geraldine as a General Store from 1867 – 1998!

-Over the years the Store underwent many changes to meet changing times and the needs of customers.
-One of the coolest features of this exhibition is the original money machine canister.
-Money was put in a canister and pulled up to the office upstairs!
+Over the years the store underwent many changes to meet changing times and the needs of customers.
+The exhibition features the original money machine canister.
+Money was put in a canister and pulled up to the office upstairs.

 5 Cox Street, Geraldine.
 Open 7 days a week.